-It is important to keep good records of your child's homeschooled years.
+to remember to keep good records of your child's homeschooled years.

-Homeschool record keeping can be as important as the course of
+Homeschool record keeping can be as important as the curriculum that

-study that

 you choose.
 Well-documented records could potentially become critical

 at some point in your future.
 Sometimes this documentation is required

 for school officials, application for enrollment in a new school, legal

 matters, or possible family matters.
 Stay on top of your record keeping

-so that if you ever need them, everything will be in
+so that if you ever need them, everything will be in order.

 Reasons to Keep Records